Traffic homicide investigator: Method

 THIs are "part physicist, part policeman and part victim's advocate".
 They carefully document the scenes of crashes, ideally in a manner thorough enough to allow specially trained officers to reconstruct the scene at a later time, after the roadway has been reopened.
 This includes documenting the precise details of the roadway on which the fatality occurred; the state of any vehicles involved, including the use of safety features; the condition, legal status and attitude of the operator or operators of any vehicles, and any other local factors such as the weather and the presence or absence of appropriate road signage.

 In addition, investigators will conduct interviews with drivers and witnesses to assist in building up an overall picture of what led to the crash.

 Around the world

 United Kingdom

-In the United Kingdom, specialised collision investigators working as part of the local police force's traffic unit will usually handle collisions that result in death or serious injury.
-They receive training equivalent to this in the US and conduct their investigations with similar methodology.
+In the United Kingdom, specialised collision investigators from the local police force's Serious Collision Investigation Unit, a sub-unit of the Roads Policing Unit, will investigate collisions that result in death, serious injury or attract significant media attention.
+They receive extensive training equivalent to US counterparts and conduct their investigations with similar methodology.